BLOG

 How Important is UKATA Asbestos Awareness Training?

-UKATA is the United Kingdom Asbestos Training Association, and is one of the leading authorities and the UKATA Asbestos Awareness Course is delivered in accordance with the current HSE legislation.
-As one of the most respected programme providers for Asbestos...
+UKATA is the United Kingdom Asbestos Training Association and is one of the leading authorities for asbestos awareness training in the UK.
+The UKATA Asbestos Awareness Course is delivered in accordance with current HSE legislation, ensuring that workers receive...

 Is Your Workplace Ready For Brexit?